TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

  ];
 ```

-With following function, we get early report of `string` passed into `int` error:
+With the following function, we get an early report of `string` passed into an `int` error:

 ```php
 function randomNumber(int $low, int $high): int